 Suppose you’ve done all of these things (and more) to establish an environment for success.
 Your work is not done.

-Corporate culture and norms are part of the environment and so are policies, procedures, measures, and reward systems.
+Corporate culture and norms are part of the environment.
+So are policies, procedures, measures, and reward systems.
 Examine the organizational environment to see if there are other obstacles that keep people from doing their best.

-Sometimes policies and procedures are the culprit in stifling performance.
 One organization I know of requires bi-weekly budget reporting and forecasting.
-It can take up to seven working days to assemble all the bits of information needed to create a report.
-The procedure is difficult and frustrating, and the time people spend every month on budgets means they aren’t doing other valuable work.
+It takes up to seven work days to assemble all the bits of information needed to create a report.
+The procedure is difficult and frustrating.
+The time people spend every month on budgets means they aren’t doing other valuable work.
 In another group, each team member is required to provide written feedback to every other team member every quarter.
-It wasn’t so bad when there were five team members, but now that there are twenty people in the group… well, you can do the math.
+It wasn’t so bad when there were five in the group, but now that there are twenty … well, you can do the math.

 Pile on enough environmental roadblocks and people become frustrated and cynical.
 And frustrated, cynical people are less likely to do a good job.